HCDigitalScholarship/summer-django/tuesday/wireframe.md

 ### Accessibility

 An accessible application is one that can be viewed on a variety of devices, and can accept multiple modes of input (mouse click, keyboard input, touch screen) from users of varying abilities and/or impairments.
 This means writing in accessible language, clearly structuring pages, designing for colorblind users, avoiding hard-to-read text... the list is long and intimidating.
-The World Wide Web Consortium has an excellent [accessibility guide](https://www.w3.org/WAI/tutorials/page-structure/), as well as tools for checking your site's HTML for basic markers of accessible design.
+The World Wide Web Consortium has an excellent [accessibility guide](https://www.w3.org/WAI/tutorials/page-structure/), as well as a [validator tool](https://validator.w3.org/) for checking your site's HTML for basic markers of accessible design.

 ### Wireframing